paulusjacobus/Gerbil/README.md

 ## Using the Cutting Plug in:
 The instructions for using of JTech Inkscape plug in can be found here: https://jtechphotonics.com/?page_id=2012

-Also allows engraving via vectors and describes how to combine engraving and cutting with vectors.
+Also this plugin allows engraving via vectors (not rastering) and describes how to combine vector engraving and cutting.
 The download version on here on Github has been altered: the M18 command has been removed to make it compatible with Grbl.
+In inkscape, mirror the Y axis to everything looks mirrored in Inkscape and in CNCJS.
+THis is done so the user of the K40 does not have to change their Y axis end stop.
+Letter engraving or cutting.
+Select the letter tool from inkscape (Big A icon) icons on the left vertical bar, write some text on the canvas (Document properties set to A4, landscape).
+Select from menu option "Text", "put on path".
+Select from menu "Path", "Object to path", select from menu "Extensions", the "Generate G-code/J-Tech Photonics" plugin, generate gcode.
+Now you can cut letters and numbers from acrylic for your house and council garbage collection bins!

 ## Sending it to the Gerbil Controller